openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * MUST support sender-constrained tokens using the mechanism defined in [@!RFC9449].
 * MUST support [@!RFC7636] with `S256` as the code challenge method.

-Both Wallet initiated and Issuer initiated issuance is supported.
+Both Wallet initiated and Issuer initiated issuance are supported.

 ## Issuer Metadata